peterpih/WilliamCargilfield/20151208 Book - The Jigsaw Puzzle.md

 The soldiers stopped playing with the frisbee.
 They shouted at the old woman.
 "Go away!" they shouted.
-"We don;t have any money."
+"We don't have any money."
 Suddenly, one of the soldiers looked at the house.
 He saw someone running away.
 "Look!
 Over here!" he shouted.
 "Someone's running away."
-The solderis chased the woman.
+The soldiers chased the woman.
 "It's not a woman, it's a man," they shouted.
 "It must be the man we want.
 Don't let him get away."